The translation of this document is outdated.

 satisfy his or her needs;

-17) sport and work animal - an animal that has acquired
+17) sport and work animal - an animal which has

-specific skills and performs action specified by a human;
+acquired specific skills and performs action specified by a

 18) zoo - a place where animals of wild species are